 When applying for student loans, car loans, or just about any other loan, you may be turned away if your credit score isn’t up to par.
 If you are approved, higher interest rates may be a consequence of bad credit.

 Renting An Apartment

 If you have a poor credit history, a landlord may require you to have a cosigner or pay a higher security deposit.

 The College Student Swindle

-College students are credit card company’s ideal consumers.
-As newly independent young adults, they tend to be loyal customers to their first credit card company over time as well as high spenders.
+College students are a credit card company’s ideal consumers.
+As newly independent young adults, they tend to be loyal customers to their first credit card company over time.
+College students are also high spenders.
 More spending means paying more interest which means more money for the company.

 Credit card companies used to target college students using promotional materials such as free t-shirts and bags in exchange for signing up for their credit card.
 Many of these students didn’t even have an income to pay their bills, yet were encouraged to apply anyway.

 In 2009, the Credit Card Accountability, Responsibility, and Disclosure (CARD) Act was passed and put into effect in February 2010.
-The law required more transparency in the practices of credit card companies and imposed new regulations for promotions and marketing tactics.
+The law required more transparency in the practices of credit card companies.
+CARD also imposed new regulations for promotions and marketing tactics.

 As part of the law, credit card companies were no longer able to offer free gifts or promotions within 1,000 feet of a college campus.
 Unfortunately, this hasn’t stopped the manipulative marketing.